 Recently, the pharmaceutical industry has been accelerating investment into cell therapy companies.
 Examples of this include:

-- Hitachi Chemical bought PCT cell therapy (CDMO) in May 2017
+- Hitachi Chemical bought PCT cell therapy (a cell therapy CDMO) in May 2017

 - FUJIFILM purchased a 10% equity stake in Cynata Therapeutics in January 2017